AmitKumarDas/amitkumardas.github.io/_posts/2016-07-01-using-curl-as-rest-client-to-cloudbyte-elasticenter.md

 <br />

-### Can we limit the verboseness further - Part 2 ?
+### Limit the verboseness further.
+Is it possible ?

+- Yes.
 - NOTE - The quotes '' for providing value to -d seems optional.
 - Here we go. **The terse ever syntax !!!**